 - Are we doing the right things?
 For example, overseeing our use and protection of assets (including information) will hopefully confirm that we are extracting the most value from them.

 - Are we doing things right?
 There are lots of options and choices in business, different ways of going about things, so are we making the right decisions?
 Many reviews and audits explore the manner in which the business is run.

 - Are we heading the right way?
 Whereas the previous questions concern the here and now, this one concerns our need to learn and improve in the future, to adapt and respond to ever-changing situations and where relevant exploit new opportunities.

 While assurance is mostly about checking and confirming things, supervisory oversight also involves providing direction and guidance.
 A project manager, for instance, normally develops plans to achieve business objectives and ensures that the project team follows the plans, encouraging people to hit their targets.
 Oversight, then, is not entirely hands-off or observational.

-The awareness and training module on ‘oversight’ is intended to:
+The module is intended to:

 - Introduce oversight, providing general context and background information;